matthew-hale/note/readme.md

         grep.
 Don't rewrite the wheel, as it were.
     + If I think of any other subcommands that this should have, I'll add them here.
-+ Add parameter for specific directory (current behavior: note only searches the current working directory)
++ ~~Add parameter for specific directory (current behavior: note only searches the current working directory)~~ - complete
 + Allow multiple "resource" tags (current behavior: only one resource
 + Allow multiple "area" tags (current behavior: only one area tag per document)